aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 control rules for aliases to ensure proper security and control over data access.

-When working with aliases in OpenSearch, it\'s essential to remember how access control rules apply to them:
+When working with aliases in OpenSearch, it's essential to remember how access control rules apply to them:

 -   Aliases are not automatically expanded in access control.
 Therefore,